 - Check official Mexico entry and visitor documentation sources before departure.

-- Build a first-24-hours plan for airport, hotel, altitude, mobile data, and matchday movement.
+- Build a first-24-hours plan for airport, hotel, mobile data, payments, and matchday movement.

-- Keep hotel and transfer bookings flexible until ticket and transport details are dependable.
+- Keep hotel and transfer bookings flexible until ticket and city-specific transport details are dependable.

-A fit for hotels that explain neighborhood value, cancellation rules, airport timing, and stadium movement.
+A fit for hotels that explain Mexico City, Guadalajara, or Monterrey neighborhood value, cancellation rules, airport timing, and stadium movement.

-Relevant for eSIM, airport transfers, travel insurance, luggage, payments, and translation tools.
+Useful for comparing eSIM, airport transfers, travel insurance, luggage, payments, and translation tools.

 Dining, tours, and culture modules should be labeled and separated from official ticket or stadium access.